❉ What happened to the mini-episode of Monty Python’s Flying Circus scheduled for Christmas Day 1969?

 True, it was dumped into the elephant’s graveyard of Sundays at twilight, nestled between Omnibus and the closing weather report, and dropped from the schedules for three weeks, yet ‘Flying Circus’ was commissioned on a leap of faith by the Beeb’s fearsome Head of Comedy Michael Mills and BBC1 controller Paul Fox, who granted them a series of thirteen episodes, to be recorded in new-fangled ‘high definition’ (625-line) colour TV and networked nationwide, largely on the strength of its team of writer-performers having bagged the Golden Rose of Montreux for ‘The Frost Report’ three years previously and through the persuasion of the Beeb’s ‘comedy czar’ Barry Took.

-With this top-level support, it’s only in retrospect it’s not surprising that in September – before a single episode had been broadcast – the Pythons had the go-ahead for a plum spot as one of the jewels in BBC One’s crown for ‘Christmas Night With The Stars’, representing the Beeb’s best alongside more family-friendly fare such as ‘Dad’s Army’, ‘Mother Makes Three’ and the terpsichorial muse of Lulu and The Young Generation.
+With this top-level support, it’s only in retrospect it’s not surprising that in September – before a single episode had been broadcast – the Pythons had the go-ahead for a plum spot as one of the jewels in BBC One’s crown for ‘Christmas Night With The Stars’, representing the Beeb’s best alongside more family-friendly fare such as ‘Dad’s Army’, ‘Not in Front of the Children‘ and the terpsichorial muse of Lulu and The Young Generation.
 In itself, this was a huge vote of confidence from the Beeb to their latest, most uncategorisable, signing.

 The 1969 edition of ‘Christmas Night With The Stars’ aired on BBC One on Christmas Day, from 6.45 to 8.15.
 Its arrival was greeted with some vintage shade by an anonymous copy writer for The Guardian, who noted in that day’s TV listings: “Something to displease everybody, but justified, perhaps, by the presence of Monty Python, Marty, and Dad’s Army.”